 REA 0002C College Preparatory Reading II.
 4 hours, 3 c.p.
 Prerequisite: Appropriate score on Florida Entry-Level Placement Exam or REA 0001C.
 This course is required for students reading below the college level.
-It provides instruction in vocabulary skills, listening skills, and comprehensive skills.
+It provides instruction in vocabulary skills and reading comprehension.
 Students will pass the Florida Basic Skills Exit Test with a 70 or higher in order to pass this course.